dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 There are so many reasons it matters, but it is especially important when working with wide data.
 - What does my understanding of the problem suggest about variables that are most important?
-- Are there things that I know I cannot omit if I want my model to be valid (or accepted by peers)?
+- Are there things that I know I cannot omit if I want my model to be valid (or accepted by policy-makers)?

 ---